 It’s pretty similar, except you’re not trying to cover the whole piece.
 Once you have a base layer of glaze, either by Pouring, Dipping, Brushing, or Spraying, you can start dripping.

 - Pick a contrasting colored glaze and fill it in the squeezable bottle.
 Squeeze along the rim of the piece, enough, so it reaches less than half-way through where you want the drips to end and let gravity take care of it.

 - Dripping gives an eye-catching texture, especially if there are contrasting colors.
 You can make different dripped layers by doing multiple glazes.

 - The dripping effect can also be achieved by brushing or dipping glaze on the rim.
 The glaze label will say either; creates separation, flows, breaks, or floats.
 These are glazes that move when fired and drip down your pottery.

 Brushing is yet another method that can be used for both the base layer and decorating.
 Most brushing glazes are formulated to use on bisque ware.
-You can use on greenware, but that can get tricky, especially for beginner potters.
+You can use glaze on greenware, but that can get tricky, especially for beginner potters.
 The organic material in the clay has not burned off yet.
-This can cause problems on the glaze as the gases from the clay try to escape.
+This can cause problems with the glaze as the gases from the clay to try to escape.